 Meandering along the walking trails that criss-cross the forests of Togakushi leaves visitors with a deep sense of calm.

 Walking Between the Shrines

 When approaching from Nagano City, you will first come to the Hokosha (Lower Shrine).
 Accessed via a steep flight of stairs, this is the oldest of the extant shrines and dedicated to the patron goddess of maternity and academia.
 Staring the trail from this point will lead you to the smaller Hinomikosha – approximately 15 minutes walk – dedicated to the god for fire, marriage, and the performing arts.

 You then begin a more energetic 2km walk uphill – suitable for anyone of reasonable fitness – which takes you to the ‘Chuusha’ (Middle Shrine).
 Dedicated to wisdom, the middle shrine is famous for several enormous cedars estimated to be around 800 years old.
 Surrounding the middle shrine, several soba restaurants and bamboo craft shops are within easy walking distance.

-Want to arrange a private tour or charter to Togakushi?
-Feel free to contact us at firstname.lastname@example.org and let’s get planning together!
+Got a question about visiting Togakushi?
+Contact us at firstname.lastname@example.org and let’s get planning together!

 BOOK WITH US!
 NAGANO’S NO.1 TOUR & CHARTER OPERATOR